pvdcamme/ifs_images/README.md

 # ifs_images
-A little playground with iterated function systems
+A little playground for iterated function systems

+Let's start with linear algebra and see where we get.